Looking for the best bathroom extractor fan? We've found 6 top options to keep damp, condensation and steam at bay

 Not the most stylish

-Centrifugal fans can generate more pressure than axial wall fans and, because they can extract down much longer duct runs, it makes them a great choice for bathrooms which are much further away from an external wall – perfect for many ensuite bathroom ideas.
+Centrifugal fans can generate more pressure than axial wall fans and, because they can extract down much longer duct runs, it makes them a great choice for bathrooms which are much further away from an external wall – perfect for most ensuite bathroom ideas.

 The versatile Solo Plus T from Vent-Axia is our top centrifugal fan pick for a few reasons.
-Firstly, it offers a choice of two boost motor speeds at installation – medium (17l/s) or high (22l/s) – and you can also select an optional constant trickle speed (9l/s) so there's always some flow through the room (even when no one is in there).
+First, it offers a choice of two boost motor speeds at installation – medium (17l/s) or high (22l/s) – and you can also select an optional constant trickle speed (9l/s) so there's always some flow through the room (even when no one is in there).
 You can revert back to your chosen setting via a pull cord, light switch or the humidity sensor.

 It also comes with a 'delay' option, which means the fan won't kick in for around five minutes after the light is turned on.
 If you were to have a shower, for example, then it will continue to run for 20 minutes after the light is turned off to clear the humidity.